yusufdmn/Java-Half-TSP-Problem/README.md

 The goal is to find a tour that has the minimum total distance.

-Very large inputs are considered.
+Very large inputs, up to 50000 lines, are considered.

 The used algorithms are the Nearest Neighbor algorithm and the 2-opt Local Search algorithm.